nicolasventer/tmp_cmd_runners/README.md

-## CommandRunners
+# CommandRunners

-CommandRunners is a small full-stack app for launching shell commands from a browser UI, watching their output stream in real time, organizing multiple command panels in a draggable, resizable grid, and saving named dashboard layouts for later reuse.
+CommandRunners is a local-first full-stack app for running shell commands from a browser dashboard.
+It lets you open multiple command panels, watch live output, arrange panels in a draggable grid, and save dashboard layouts to disk for later reuse.

 > [!WARNING]
-> This application is intended to be run **LOCALLY ONLY**.
+> This application is intended for **local use only**.
-> _It can execute arbitrary shell commands and therefore gives full access to the operating system account running it._
+> It can execute arbitrary shell commands with the same permissions as the account running the server.
-> _Do not expose it to untrusted users or public networks._
+> Do not expose it to untrusted users or public networks.

 ![CommandRunners screenshot](doc/screenshot.jpeg)

+## Overview

-It is split into:
+The project is split into two parts:

-- a `client` app built with React, Bun, GridStack, and Monaco
+- `client/`: a React + Bun frontend using GridStack and Monaco Editor
-- a `server` app built with FastAPI that starts and stops processes
+- `server/`: a FastAPI backend that runs commands and stores saved dashboard states

-## What It Does
+## Features

-- Run commands from a browser-based dashboard
+- Run shell commands from a browser UI
-- Stream stdout and stderr into each runner panel
+- Stream combined stdout and stderr into each runner
-- Open multiple runners at once
-- Drag and resize runners with GridStack
+- Open, remove, drag, and resize multiple runner panels
-- Stop a running process from the UI
+- Stop a running command from the UI
+- Pause output updates while a command is still running, then resume
+- Maximize a runner's output into a modal view
+- Save, load, rename, refresh, and delete dashboard states
-- Save the current dashboard state to JSON files on the server
+- Persist runner commands, transforms, and grid layout to JSON files
-- Reload previously saved runner layouts and commands
-- Rename saved dashboard states from the UI
-- Refresh the list of saved states without reloading the page
-- Auto-follow streaming output and jump back to the bottom after scrolling away
-- Optionally apply a custom JavaScript transform to the streamed output
+- Optionally transform output with a custom JavaScript function

-## Architecture

-### Client

-The frontend lives in `client/` and provides the command runner interface.
-Each runner keeps track of:

-- the command to execute
-- the streamed output
-- whether the process is running
-- an optional transform function for post-processing output

-The app also tracks global dashboard state, including the set of runners and each runner's saved GridStack layout.
-Users can select a saved state, load it, save changes back to disk, or rename the saved file from the header controls.

-The UI expects the backend to be available at `http://localhost:8000`.

-### Server

-The backend lives in `server/` and exposes endpoints for both command execution and saved state management:

-- `GET /run?id=<id>&cmd=<command>` to start a command and stream its output
-- `GET /stop?id=<id>` to stop a running command by its runner ID
-- `POST /state?filename=<optional-name>` to save the current app state to `server/states/`
-- `GET /states` to list saved state files
-- `GET /state?filename=<name>` to load one saved state file
-- `POST /state/rename` to rename a saved state file

-The current implementation stores active processes in memory, writes saved dashboard states as JSON files, and uses OS-specific process-group handling so commands can be stopped on both Windows and Linux.

 ## Quick Start